 We tested our blank WordPress installation using Pingdom Speed Test and Load Impact.
 Our testing was done with Kinsta’s Starter plan, but seeing as the only difference between plans are the monthly visitors and storage space, the performance represents all plans offered.

-Our testing produced a 96 out of 100 from Pingdom Speed Test, which is impressive.
+Our testing produced a 96 out of 100 from Pingdom Speed Test, which is impressive, enough so, in fact, that Kinsta earned a spot in our fastest web hosting guide.
 Digging into the details, which you can see in the chart below, there’s nothing out of place.
 The connect metric is longer than normal, but only by a small amount, and the wait time is low.
 There’s nothing to complain about.

 Load Impact produced similarly impressive results.
 We sent 50 virtual users to the server over five minutes as stress test.
 In total, slightly over 9,000 requests were made, and Kinsta was able to process those requests at an average of 31 per second.
 Plus, we had nearly the same response time throughout the test, which is great.